elainees-devs/alx-airbnb-database/database-adv-script/README.md

 ### 5. BOOKING ↔ PAYMENT
 **Purpose:** Show all bookings with payment information, if available.
 Useful to identify unpaid bookings.

+### 6. PROPERTY ↔ REVIEW
+Purpose: Retrieve all properties and their reviews, including properties that have no reviews.
+This is useful for displaying unrated properties alongside reviewed ones.

 ---

 ## 🌐 FULL OUTER JOIN Queries